If you’re under the assumption that nobody reads your privacy policy, chances are you haven’t bothered to update it in a while.

 - General Data Protection Regulation (GDPR): If your website collects personal data from EU citizens, you must create a privacy policy that discloses specific information, such as how and why you use their data.

 - California Consumer Privacy Act (CCPA): If you do business in California, the CCPA dictates that you must publish an updated privacy policy every year.
-Customers must be notified of these updates and, like GDPR, must know how and why their data is being used and be able to opt out if desired.
+Customers must be notified of these updates, know how and why their data is being used, and be able to opt out if desired.

-- California Online Privacy Protection Act (CalOPPA): CalOPPA requires every commercial website or online service to display a privacy policy.
-While similar to the CCPA, it exclusively regulates what information should be included in a privacy policy.
+- California Online Privacy Protection Act (CalOPPA): CalOPPA requires every commercial website or online service to display a privacy policy and specifies the required information to include.

-- Children’s Online Privacy Protection Act (COPPA): If your website collects data from children under the age of 13, your privacy policy must be aligned with the rules set out by COPPA.
+- Children’s Online Privacy Protection Act (COPPA): If your website collects data from children under age 13, your privacy policy must align with COPPA requirements.

 To avoid lawsuits

-It’s not just regulatory fines that you should be wary of.
-An updated privacy policy can help you avoid expensive, reputation-destroying disputes.
+It’s not just regulatory fines you should be wary of.
+An updated privacy policy can help prevent expensive, reputation-damaging disputes.

 Let’s say your privacy policy states that you will always refuse to share information with third parties.

-But if you encounter scenarios where you’re legally obliged to share information, you must change your privacy policy to include this clause.
-If you fail to make this update—or notify users that you’ve made this update—then customers can potentially sue you even if you’ve acted in accordance with the law.
+But if you encounter scenarios where you’re legally required to share information, you must update your policy to reflect this.
+If you fail to make or disclose the update, customers may sue—even if you’ve acted within the law.

 Why?
-Because they can argue that they weren’t informed of the changes and therefore didn’t agree with them.
-And if there’s one thing that you must absolutely gain before utilizing customer data, it’s their consent.
+Because they can argue that they weren’t informed of the changes and therefore never agreed to them.
+And if there’s one thing you must gain before utilizing customer data, it’s consent.

-Regularly updating your privacy policy and keeping users informed prevents disputes from being raised against you.
-Users are given the opportunity to opt out if they don’t agree with your new terms.
+Regularly updating your privacy policy and informing users helps prevent disputes.
+Users can opt out if they don’t agree with your new terms.

 To meet user expectations and win customer trust

-You need to win their trust to turn a web visitor into a customer—and a customer into a loyal brand advocate.
-In the age of the internet, this goes much deeper than simply providing them with a consistently high-quality product.
+You need to win user trust to turn a web visitor into a customer—and a customer into a loyal advocate.
+In the digital age, this goes far beyond offering a great product.

-Users must trust that any personal data your business collects is handled properly.
-This includes information collected via your websites and apps, phone calls, customer service emails, and live chats.
+Users must trust that any personal data your business collects is handled properly, regardless of whether it’s collected through websites, apps, phone calls, emails, or live chats.

-However you store your data, using HDFS (what is HDFS?) or another framework, the same laws apply.
+However, you store your data—whether using HDFS (what is HDFS?) or another framework—the same privacy laws apply.

-Pew Research illuminates the consumer anxiety surrounding sensitive data usage, indicating whether customers really care about how you use their data.
+Pew Research highlights the anxiety users feel around data usage, showing whether customers really care about how you use their data.

-It’s also worth noting that if you’re using AI for data collection, you may need to work a little harder to establish trust with your website visitors.
+It’s also worth noting that if you’re using AI for data collection, you may need to work harder to establish trust.

-Pew Research also discovered that 70% of people are wary of companies that use AI for data collection despite recognizing the many benefits of doing so.
+Pew Research also found that 70% of people are wary of companies that use AI for data collection despite understanding its benefits.

 What to Include in a Privacy Policy Update

-When reviewing your privacy policy, you should consider any operational changes within your company and changes in data privacy law.
+When reviewing your privacy policy, consider both operational changes within your company and changes in data privacy law.

 For example, maybe you’ve recently carried out some mainframe modernization.
 As part of this, you might want to disclose that you’ve migrated some of your data to the cloud.